 The importance of social media is indisputable.
 These days, using social media effectively can be the difference between making it and breaking it as a real estate professional.
-But where should you begin, and where are you going to see a return on your efforts?
+But where should you get going, and where are you going to see a return on your efforts?
 Right off the bat, here are 7 things to think about and incorporate into your social media plan.

 Determining Goals and OutcomesPosting stuff on Facebook and Twitter is straight forward enough.
 But it's much harder to develop a workable social media strategy that makes sense for your audience, and doesn't overwhelm you in the process.